Hoyle

 Hall John m.
 Judith Hoyle

-Jones Edward Lamphier m.
+Jones Edward Lanphier m.
 Mary Hoyle

 Parker Francis m.
 Catherine Bonville Hoyle (1st wife)